A 1971 satirical comedy film produced, directed, and written by NormanLear (just prior to his creating television's ''Series/AllInTheFamily'').

 * CaliforniaDoubling: Averted.
 The film was shot in and around the real-life Iowa town of Greenfield.

-** There's even some Iowa Doubling: The opening scene, ostensibly set at Hiram Grayson's residence in the South, was actually filmed at the governor's mansion in Des Moines.
+** There's even some Iowa Doubling, in fact: The opening scene, ostensibly set at Hiram Grayson's residence in the South, was actually filmed at the governor's mansion in Des Moines.

 * ChekhovsGun: Odie Turman constantly tries to get her hands on Amos Bush's gun. [[spoiler:She eventually does, and it ends up shooting three people.]]